rjankovic/bifabrik/docs/tutorial/dst_table.md

 If there is a different increment menthod and the target table already exists, `bifabrik` will compare the structure of the target table against the incoming dataset.
 After this
   - if there are new columns in the input data, these columns will be added to the target table (for the old records, these columns will be empty)
+  - if there are columns in the target table that are not in the source, these will be written to the target table with `NULL` values
   - if there are any other differences between the table schemas, `bifabrik` throws an error - deleting / renaming / changing data type of columns cannot be resolved automatically for now

 This column adding feature is __enabled by default__.
 If you want, you can disable it like this: